Miguel-Ferreira-hub/Financial-Machine-Learning/README.md

 The purpose of this project is to determine when to take or exit a position on a financial instrument by training a machine learning model (neural network) on
 OHLCV data from time bars for market instruments such as the S%P500 pulled from APIs, attempting to deploy the model and generalise on similar data.
 Labelling of training data is done based on three conditions labelling a datapoint as buy, sell, or hold:

-1. For a datapoint, if the future close price exceeds an upper bound within a set time frame it is labelled as buy (1), this is done by specifying a timeframe (such as 5 days) and setting the upper bound using a Bollinger band.
+1. For a datapoint, if the future close price exceeds an upper bound within a set time frame it is labelled as buy (1), this is done by specifying a timeframe (such as 1 month) and setting the upper bound using a Bollinger band.
 2. For a datapoint, if the close price drops below the lower bound withint the set time frame it is labelled as sell (-1), the lower bound is a lower Bollinger band.
 3. If the close price does not cross any bounds within the time frame it is labelled as hold (0).